American Made Drones (2026): Best NDAA-Compliant U.S Drones

 The Inspired Flight IF800 Tomcat is a durable, mid-lift drone built for industrial and government applications.
 It is a strong choice for inspection teams, public safety departments, and mapping professionals.

 It’s fully NDAA-compliant and Blue sUAS certified.
 With a 3 kg payload capacity and dual-battery setup, it can stay airborne for nearly an hour.
+This makes it suitable for teams transitioning from DJI M300-class workflows without sacrificing capability.

 Key Features: